 Weather and wind conditions

-Out of 7 days we had 5 decent days with wind.
-Wind varied between 10 to 24 knots but most of the time I was out on my 15m riding in 10 to 14 knots.
+Out of seven days we had five decent days with wind.
+Wind varied between 10 and 24 knots but most of the time I was out on my 15m riding in 10 to 14 knots.
 This represents this part of the year well, and with the summer being the best period you’re likely to find stronger and more consistent wind in June – August.
 November – March also provides wind but less often so you need a bigger time window to ensure days on the water.

 Wind is warm and smooth without a lot of gusty ups and downs.
 Air temperature was around 30 degrees Celsius and water was warm enough to ride in only board shorts.
 A pure pleasure.
 You don’t even need a sweater in the evening really.